Updated November 2016

 - Covering letter giving a contact name, return address and telephone number

-However, if the corporation is intended to become registered as a charity under the Income Tax Act, the above documents must first be submitted to the Ontario Public Guardian and Trustee's office for pre-approval.
+If the corporation intends to become registered as a charity under the Income Tax Act, the above documents must first be submitted to the Ontario Public Guardian and Trustee's office for pre-approval.
 However, if an application was to use their pre-approved charitable objects contained in Appendix C of the Not-For-Profit Incorporator's Handbook (see the Resources section of this How-To Brief) referred to above, the incorporators may apply directly to the Ministry of Government Services for incorporation, and no pre-approval from the Ontario Public Guardian and Trustee is required.

 (See the link to the above form in the Resources section of this How-To Brief.)